aammd/Habitat_Filtering/MS/OrgSize.md

 similar variation in the environment.
-This biological difference between small and large organisms can be compounded by the macroscopic grain at which organisms are typically observed by researchers, which averages over any microscopic-scale variation in distribution.
+This biological difference between small and large organisms can be compounded by the macroscopic grain at which organisms are typically observed by researchers, which averages over any microscopic-scale variation in distribution [@Wiens1989-vw].
 Secondly, single-celled organisms may be able to use multiple carbon sources [@Langenheder2007] allowing them to survive in a greater range of habitats.
 Very small organisms are also more likely to possess resting stages when a habitat is unfavorable (e.g. cysts for